-- Risk limits should be set at a level to constrain risk-taking within the approved risk appetite, taking into account the interest of customers and shareholders as well as capital and other regulatory requirements, in the event that a risk limit is breached and the likelihood that each material risk is realized. - Risk limits should be established for business lines and subsidiaries, and generally expressed relative to: - Earnings - Capital - Liquidity - Other relevant measures, e.g. growth and liquidity - Risk limits should include material concentrations at the group-wide, business line and subsidiary levels. - Risk limits should not be strictly based on comparison to peers or default to regulatory limits. - Risk limits should not be overly complicated, ambiguous, or subjective. - Risk limits should be monitored regularly.
+- Risk limits should be set at a level to constrain risk-taking within the approved risk appetite, taking into account the interest of customers and shareholders as well as capital and other regulatory requirements, in the event that a risk limit is breached and the likelihood that each material risk is realized. - Risk limits should be established for business lines and subsidiaries, and generally expressed relative to: - o Earnings - o Capital - o Liquidity - o Other relevant measures, e.g. growth and liquidity - Risk limits should include material concentrations at the group-wide, business line and subsidiary levels. - Risk limits should not be strictly based on comparison to peers or default to regulatory limits. - Risk limits should not be overly complicated, ambiguous, or subjective. - Risk limits should be monitored regularly.

-9 Financial Stability Board (FSB), 2013.
+&lt;sup>10 Financial Stability Board (FSB), 2013.
 "Principles for an Effective Risk Appetite Framework"